LossMON/SourceOps-ReOpped/README.md

 *   **No more manual QC editing:** ReOpped writes your `$cdmaterials`, `$modelname`, `$lod` blocks, and bodygroup syntax for you.

 ### **4. Better Tooling**
+*   **Multi-Model Batch Compilation:** You can now compile multiple models at once.
+The UI features a selection list where you can **check-mark the boxes** for specific models and process them all in a single batch.
 *   **Auto-Restore:** Your game paths and preferences are backed up to a JSON file.
 Every time you open Blender, they are reloaded instantly.
 *   **Modern Compilers:** Built-in support for community tools like **HLMV++** and **StudioMDL++**.
 *   **Scale Reference:** A button to instantly spawn an **info_playerstart** model so you don't mess up your prop scale.